versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Consumer.md

 #### consumer.producerPaused
 {: #consumer-producerPaused .code}

-Whether the associated proucer is paused.
+Whether the associated producer is paused.

 > `@type` Boolean, read only